pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

                   make test
     ```

-  - Update the pipeline resources to include labels that differentiate between the pipelines.
-For example, differentiate between Java and Go pipelines by adding labels for Java and Go:
+  - Update the pipeline resources to include labels that differentiate between
+    the pipelines.
+For example, differentiate between Java and Go pipelines by

-    ```
+    adding labels for Java and Go:

+    ```console
     apiVersion: tekton.dev/v1beta1
     kind: Pipeline
     metadata: